suryajayaraman/dl_blogs/Tensorrt_cpp/tensorrt_cpp.md

    * Neural networks are naturally tolerant to some imprecision
    * Like human brain doesn't need exact precise numbers
    * Example: Recognizing a cat works whether whiskers are 5.123456 cm or 5.12 cm long

-5. **Practical Implementation**
-   * **FP16:**
-     - Simply converts FP32 numbers to FP16
-     - Usually loses very little accuracy
-     - Modern GPUs have special hardware (Tensor Cores) for FP16

-   * **INT8:**
-     - More complex, requires "calibration"
-     - Like adjusting a scale before weighing:
-       1. Look at range of values in each layer
-       2. Find best way to map FP32 numbers to INT8 range (-128 to 127)
-       3. Store these mapping factors ("scales")
-       4. During inference:
-          * Convert input → INT8
-          * Process in INT8
-          * Convert output back to FP32

-6. **When to Use Each Precision**
-   * **FP32:** When absolute accuracy is required (medical, financial)
-   * **FP16:** Most common choice, good balance of speed and accuracy
-   * **INT8:** When maximum speed is needed and some accuracy loss is acceptable

-7. **Common Misconceptions**
-   * Lower precision doesn't always mean worse results
-   * Modern networks are often trained with noise/dropout
-   * This natural robustness means they handle reduced precision well

-## Maybe used
-*   **Troubleshooting Conversion Issues**
-    *   **Constant Folding:** Running constant folding using Polygraphy on the ONNX model before parsing can often resolve TensorRT conversion issues.
-    *   **Model Modification:** In some cases, you might need to modify the ONNX model, for example, by replacing subgraphs with custom plugins or reimplementing unsupported operations with supported ones.
-Tools like ONNX-GraphSurgeon can assist with this.

 ### Plugins
 - TensorRT has a Plugin interface that allows applications to implement operations that TensorRT does not support natively.